SolidZORO/leaa/packages/leaa-api/resources/_README.md

-oh! just node.js can access this directory.
+oh! just node.js can access this directory!

-if deploy, MUST manual copy this dir to `_deploy/`
+many of the resources here may be generated, but will be long time save,